KGNO

-KGNO (1370 AM) is a radio station licensed to Dodge City, Kansas, United States.
-The station serves the Southwestern Kansas area.
+KGNO (1370 AM) is a commercial radio station licensed to Dodge City, Kansas, United States, and serves the Southwestern Kansas area.
 It is currently owned by Kansas Broadcast Company, LLC.
-The station airs classic country music, primarily from the 1980s and 90s, but also dipping back into 1970s, 60s, and occasionally even 1950s country.
+The station airs classic country music, primarily from the 1980s and 1990s, but also dipping back into 1970s, 1960s, and occasionally even 1950s country.
 Regional interest farm and agriculture programming is also featured on weekdays.

 History

 On April 7, 1933, the Federal Radio Commission authorized KGNO to increase its power from 100 W to 250 W and to change its frequency from 1210 kHz to 1340 kHz.